Diplomatic gift: England and Scotland

 Exchequer records give some detail of the gifts given to Beaumont.
 The goldsmiths William Herrick and Arnold Lulls were paid £459 in October 1606 for "two pictures of gold set with stone" which Anne of Denmark had given to Beaumont and his wife Anne Rabot, the portrait miniatures mentioned by Chamberlain.
 Sir Robert Cecil gave Beaumont portraits of himself and his father William Cecil painted by John de Critz which cost him £8.

 A Spanish ambassador involved in the negotiations for the Treaty of London in 1604, Juan Fernández de Velasco, Constable of Castile, commissioned jewels in Antwerp as gifts to distribute at the English court.
 Against the current custom in Antwerp he tried to buy the jewellery on a sale-or-return basis and was flatly refused.
-Velasco gave jewels to prominent figures in the houseshold of Anne of Denmark who seemed likely to promote the Catholic cause.
+Velasco gave jewels to prominent figures in the household of Anne of Denmark who seemed likely to promote the Catholic cause.
 Lady Anna Hay received a gold anchor studded with 39 diamonds, and Jean Drummond an aigrette or feather jewel studded with 75 diamonds, both pieces supplied by a Brussels jeweller Jean Guiset.

+During his time in London, in August 1604, Velasco gave Prince Henry a Spanish horse and an embroidered doublet and sash.
+He presented a crystal and gilt cup to Anne of Denmark during a banquet.
+King James gave him a vintage service of gilt plate, and Anne of Denmark gave him diamond-set locket with miniature portraits of herself and the king, which cost £1000, with a pearl stomacher or necklace, for his wife, described as a garganto in Spanish.